 The reasons for people coming to study at OCA are unique and individual, but one of the common ones is to learn for a career.

 You could be launching your career, changing careers, or setting out on something new entirely.
-Whichever stage of the journey you’re at, the skills and knowledge you’ll gain from an OCA qualification will help you on the way.
+Whichever stage of the journey you’re at, the skills and knowledge you’ll gain from an OCA qualification will help you on the way to a creative career.

 The Creative Economy in the UK is booming, reportedly growing by 53.1% in the years 2010-17, and supporting 3.12 million UK jobs in 2017 (source: Creative Industries Council).
 Over 2.1 million of those jobs are classified as creative occupations, with the rest supporting creative industries.